 The main difference between leaders and managers is that leaders have people follow them whilst managers have people who work for them.

-Even small business that are largely self-operated or staffed by friends and family members will require some level of staff management, and simultaneously, some level of leadership.
+Even small businesses that are largely self-operated or staffed by friends and family members will require some level of staff management, and simultaneously, some level of leadership.

 One of the main challenges of running a business is knowing how to actually manage it.
 I don’t mean on an administrative level either, but on a personal level: how you interact and manage those in your pay.
 After all it’s one thing to balance budgets and work out company logistics, it’s another entirely to try and effectively manage people; that most HR specialists will probably liken to herding a small cluster of highly independent, contrarian kittens.